kathrynvela/100-days-of-code/log.md

 **Thoughts**: Even though I'm still reviewing stuff I learned last year, I'm learning new things almost every day.
 Today, it was that the little icon that shows up in the tab of a webpage is called a "favicon" :)

+### Day 8: January 13, 2020

+**Today's Progress**: More CSS review on my Udemy course.
+Focused on positioning today, which has been a struggle for me from the very beginning.

+**Thoughts**: I'm really glad I'm revieiwng this part again, I always struggle with positioning, especially centering.
+I had to laugh when I saw that section was titled "The dark art of centering elements with CSS" lol